Gum Inflammation Causes: Five Common Reasons

 A healthy mouth often acts like the best barometer for predicting an individual’s overall health.
 While we often focus on how healthy and attractive looking our teeth when determining the current state of our oral health, the gums can actually tell us and your dentist in West Linn far more information.
 When our gums become inflamed, swollen, or start to bleed, they often tell us far more than our teeth ever could.

 What causes gums to become swollen?
 Well, the answer to this question is often poor oral hygiene and not enough visits to see a dentist in West Linn.
 Poor oral hygiene allows plaque, a sticky biofilm comprised of harmful oral bacteria, to build up on the surface of our teeth and along the gum line.
+Plaque is also known as a sticky film of bacteria that accumulates along the gumline.
+Plaque formation begins when food debris is not removed from between teeth and gums.
+Plaque buildup can result from inadequate brushing and flossing.
+Adequate brushing is essential for effectively removing food debris and preventing plaque buildup.
+Trapped food debris can cause gum irritation, which may lead to inflammation.
 Plaque produces harmful substances that erode away tooth enamel, eventually leading to the development of cavities, while also causing gum inflammation and swelling.

 While plaque and poor oral hygiene are often to blame for gum swelling, there are other causes that may even indicate a more serious underlying health problem.
 With that in mind, let’s take a look at a few of reasons why your gums may feel a little tender.